Learn About CHIP in New Mexico

 CHIP may be assumed to be a type of Medicaid for children in New Mexico, but it is a separate assistance program.
 While both of these programs are created to assist low-income families, the Children’s Health Insurance Program in NM is designed to specifically help children and teenagers who are uninsured and are in families who do not qualify for Medicaid.
 Besides eligibility requirements, there are some other key differences between these health coverage options.
 For instance, services covered by CHIP and the costs associated with CHIP are different than Medicaid costs and coverage.

-Who is eligible for CHIP in New Mexico?
+Who qualifies for CHIP in New Mexico?

 Before applicants can complete CHIP or Medicaid enrollment in New Mexico, they first need to determine which program they are eligible to apply for.
 To begin with, to enroll in NM CHIP, the candidate cannot be older than 19 years of age.
 Furthermore, the applicant cannot fall outside of a certain percentage of the federal poverty level.
 Additionally, successful CHIP enrollment will require the applicant to be a resident of the state.
 Furthermore, if the petitioner wants to consider both Medicaid and CHIP enrollment, he or she is only eligible to apply for and receive benefits from one program.
 If the applicant is already participating in Medicaid, then he or she cannot apply for CHIP or be eligible for any benefits.
-To learn more about CHIP eligibility guidelines, you can download our complimentary guide today.
+To learn more about CHIP guidelines, download our free guide today.

 What services are covered by CHIP in New Mexico?